-if and only if $r > \hat{r}$.
-Either the opposite strictly inequality or an equality holds when $r < \hat{r}$ or $r = \hat{r}$, respectively.
-Thus, the right-hand side of \eqref{eqn:eq_restriction_da} under the Boston mechanism is smaller than, larger than, or equal to the right-hand side under the DA mechanism when $r > \hat{r}$, $r < \hat{r}$, or $r = \hat{r}$, respectively.
-Then, an interior equilibrium exists with $r^{B} \in (\hat{r}, r^D)$ by the Intermediate Value Theorem.
+When $r < \hat{r}$ (or, $r = \hat{r}$), the opposite strict inequality (or, the equality) holds.
+Therefore, the right-hand side of \eqref{eqn:eq_restriction_da} under the Boston mechanism is smaller than, larger than, or equal to the right-hand side under the DA mechanism, when $r > \hat{r}$, $r < \hat{r}$, or $r = \hat{r}$, respectively.
+As a result, an interior equilibrium of the Boston mechanism exists with $r^{B} \in (\hat{r}, r^D)$ by the Intermediate Value Theorem.